koernerclaudia/pokemania/README.md

 ### The project consists of the following files:
 - 1 HTML file to setup the page.
-- 1 CSS for all the styling
+- 1 CSS file for all the styling
 - 1 Javascript to pull info from the API and set up the functions for the list and the modals.
 - Bootstrap 5 has been applied - I am using their modal and navbar.